yungselm/multimoda-rs/docs/installation.rst

 1. Install via pip
 ------------------

-Pre-built binaries are available on PyPi for installation via pip.
-For the python versions mentioned below, wheels are automatically generated for each release of multimodars, allowing you to install multimodars without having to compile anything.
+Pre-built binaries are available on PyPI for installation via pip.
+For the python versions mentioned below, wheels are automatically generated for each release of ``multimodars``, allowing you to install multimodars without having to compile anything.

 * Ensure that you have ``python`` installed on your machine, version 3.12 or higher (64-bits).